digitnxt/DIGIT30/README.md

 ## APIs

-DIGIT30 exposes several APIs for internal and external use:
+DIGIT 3.0 exposes several APIs for internal and external use:

 ### Ping API (Health Check)
-- Located in `DIGIT30/services/common/identity/main.go`
+- Located in `services/common/identity/main.go`
 - Provides a simple endpoint to verify that the service is running

 ### Account API
-- Found in `DIGIT30/services/account/cmd/main.go`
+- Found in `services/account/cmd/main.go`
 - Offers endpoints to create, read, update, and delete account-related data

 ## Tools & Technologies

-DIGIT30 leverages a variety of modern technologies:
+DIGIT 3.0 leverages a variety of modern technologies:

 | Technology | Version | Purpose |
 |------------|---------|----------|